akeneo/pim-api-docs/content/graphql/error-codes.md

 For these errors, the `extensions` **field will always be present**.

 ### Wrong data Extensions[http-code]: 422
+This error occur mainly when the data sent to the PIM are invalid.
+More detail available on [Api Rest - Response codes - 422](/documentation/responses.html#422-error)

 ```graphql [snippet: Query]

 query MyQuery {